 Maria Island is one of the best places in Tasmania to go bird watching.
 All but one of the State's twelve endemic birds (i.e. those species only found in Tasmania) are to be found on the island, including the endangered forty-spotted pardalote.
 A conspicuous resident of the island is the Cape Barren goose, one of the world's rarest geese.

 The diversity of habitats on the island ensures a variety of birds will be seen.
 Bring along a field guide and a pair of binoculars when you visit the island and you will be amply rewarded.

 Take a look at our bird list for Maria Island.

 Bike riding is a popular way to see Maria Island.
 Many of the roads on Maria Island are suitable for mountain biking and it is an ideal way to explore the length of the island.
 As there are no cars on Maria it is also an excellent environment for families with children to explore by bike.
 Cycling is allowed on formed roads only, and wearing of safety helmets is required by law.

 Bikes (including helmets) are available for hire on the island.
+Maria Island bicycle hire is $25.00 per day, including helmet.
+The hiring of bicycles is on a first come first serve basis - reservations are not taken.
 Contact the island for details.

 Note: To reduce the spread of Phytophthora, a disease which attacks our native plants, please ensure bikes are free of mud before arrival at Maria.
 If you need to clean them on arrival there is a wash down station near the jetty.
 Take a look at our information on where to ride and how to make the most of your trip - Maria Island by Bike.